aws-samples/coast-grafana-cost-intelligence-dashboards/README.md

 ### Post Installation Steps
 - Grafana workspaces require an identity provider (IdP) to enable users to log in to the workspace.
-- We recommend AWS IAM Identity Center.
+- We recommend AWS IAM Identity Center (the Cloudformation template creates the Grafana workspace with AWS IAM Identity Center enabled).
 - Add at least one Admin user under the Authentication tab in the Grafana Workspace console.
 For additional instructions, see the [Grafana User Guide](https://docs.aws.amazon.com/grafana/latest/userguide/AMG-manage-users-and-groups-AMG.html) to setup user access.
-- Login with the identity to the COAST Grafana workspace URL
+- Login to the COAST Grafana workspace URL using the identity configured above.
 - The dashboard will be automatically imported under the General folder in the Dashboards menu

   #### Importing Additional Dashboards